Sara Ayazi (she/her)

 Director of Career Services

 Caitlin Green is driven by the opportunity to develop potential, identify new insights, and facilitate meaningful connections for Berkeley Public Health students.
 She enjoys dynamically serving students, alumni, and employers/community partners to advance the public health workforce.
 She came to the School of Public Health from the UC Berkeley Career Center, where she earned a Chancellor’s Outstanding Staff Award with her colleagues for a large-scale technology initiative to strengthen the student experience connecting with employers and applying to opportunities.
-Caitlin is active in professional associations and has presented at the regional and national levels around scaling career advising programs and supporting underrepresented students in STEM.
-She earned her master’s in higher education administration from Boston College and her bachelor’s in sociology from UC Berkeley.
+Caitlin is active in professional associations and has presented at the regional and national levels around pre-health advising and supporting underrepresented students in STEM.
+A first-generation college student, she earned her master’s in higher education administration from Boston College and her bachelor’s in sociology from UC Berkeley.

-As the Director of Leadership and Professional Development at CPHPL and co-director of the Kaiser Permanente Scholars Program, Grace brings more than 15 years of experience in leadership development in both university and health care settings.
+As the Director of Leadership Development at RISE and Director of the Kaiser Permanente Scholars Program, Grace brings more than 20 years of experience in leadership development in both university and health care settings.
 She is passionate about developing others and helping students integrate their unique experiences, interests, and talents to reach their maximum professional potential.
 Prior to UC Berkeley, Grace served as the Director of Operations at the Institute for Physician Leadership and the Pharmacy Leadership Institute at the UCSF Center for Health Professions, where she focused on the design and implementation of leadership programs for clinical leaders across California.
 Grace received her Master of Public Administration degree from the University of Colorado Denver and a bachelor’s degree in Human Development and Family Studies from the Pennsylvania State University.
-She is a Certified Professional Co-Active Coach and certified Myers-Briggs Type Indicator practitioner.
-Grace also serves on the Advisory Board of Home for a Home, a nonprofit organization that partners with socially conscious real estate professionals who donate a portion of their commissions to sustainably fund the construction of homes for people in need.
+She is a Certified Professional Co-Active Coach, leadership consultant, and certified Myers-Briggs Type Indicator practitioner.
+Grace also serves on the Advisory Board of Home for a Home, a nonprofit organization that partners with socially conscious real estate professionals to sustainably fund the construction of homes for people in need in Guatemala.